Dark Cave is whole different creature from your average tourist cave experience and we couldn’t wait to try it out!

 Dong Hoi isn’t that much further out and most tours are happy to pick you up from your hotel in Dong Hoi, as was the case with Tour to the Caves.

-You don’t have to be in Phong Nha or Dong Hoi and there are a lot of tours available from Hanoi too.
+You don’t have to be in Phong Nha or Dong Hoi as there are a lot of tours available from Hanoi too.

 If you prefer to do the caves on your own then a taxi (from Phong Nha or Dong Hoi) or private transfer (from anywhere) is your best option.
 Private transfer possibly being the cheaper of the two options.
 Most hotels and/or hostels can hook you up with private transfers too.